 Orc programs occasionally require a data structure that supports constant-time indexing but need not also

 provide mutable storage.
-For this purpose, an Array
+For this purpose, an Array is too powerful.
+The standard library provides

-another structure called a Table
+another structure called a Table to fill this role.

-a total function over natural numbers,
+natural number and f a total function over natural numbers,

-creates and returns an immutable array of size n
+creates and returns an immutable array of size n (indexed from 0),

-th element is initialized to f(i)
+whose ith element is initialized to f(i).

 A table can also be thought of as a partially memoized version of f

-restricted to the range [0, n
+restricted to the range [0, n).

-is not needed to subsequently dereference the return value,
+array access, the ? is not needed to subsequently dereference the return value,

 since it is not a mutable reference.